-To cut a long story (involving two years of soul-searching, procrastination, doubt, fear, and research) short, I made the decision to leave the UK and headed for Australia.
+To cut a long story (involving two years of soul-searching, procrastination, doubt, fear, and research) short, I made the decision to leave the UK and head for Australia.

-After a bit of time off, I needed to get myself an income, but I also needed time to start to explore new career possibilities.
+After a bit of time off, I needed to get myself an income, but I also needed time to start exploring new career possibilities.

-I landed a 4 day week part-time maternity cover role at an Australian TV company, leveraging my experience from the UK.
+I landed a four-day week part-time maternity cover role at an Australian TV company, leveraging my experience from the UK.